 Creative Writing and Literary Arts

 Ernestine Hayes is a member of the Wolf House of the Kaagwaantaan Clan of the Lingit.
-Her book, Blonde Indian, an Alaska Native Memoir, won a 2007 American book Award, was a HAIL (Honoring Alaska Indigenous Literature) recipient, and was a finalist for the 2007 Kiriyama Prize and the 2007 PEN Creative Non-Fiction Award.
-She is the author of other published work in fiction, poetry, and creative non-fiction.
-Ernestine moderated and presented "Tlingit Literature" at the 2009 Tlingit Clan Conference.
-She presented "The Negotiation of Identity in Alaska Native Transitional Generations (Oral History in Written Work) at the American Anthropological Association Annual Conference November (Fall 2008).
-She was also a featured writer for University of Alaska Southeast's Journal, Tidal Echoes, where her poetry, nonfiction, and fiction appeared.
-Short Short was included in BellaOnline Literary Review "Eighteen Messages" (Fall 2008).
-Professor Hayes delivered a lecture, "What Shall We Do with Our Histories?" at the International Polar Year, Nome, Alaska (Spring 2009).
-Grandmother of four, she currently teaches at the University of Alaska Southeast Juneau campus.
+She won a 2007 American Book Award, was a HAIL (Honoring Alaska Indigenous Literature) recipient, and was a finalist for the 2007 Kiriyama Prize, and the 2007 PEN Creative Non-Fiction Award.
+She is the author of published works of fiction, poetry, and creative non-fiction.
+She was also a featured writer for the University of Alaska Southeast's Journal, Tidal Echoes.

 | ||The Story of the Town Bear and the Forest Bear|